 Let’s point out some important points.
 The lineup includes an international Christmas, two stories about a royal family (Hallmark must have at least one of those every holiday,) and even two time-traveling stories (I always love Hallmark’s version of these movies.)
 We have a remake of the Christmas Carol for modern times, and another Candace Cameron Bure original premiering on November 29.
-We don’t know yet if there will be a new When Calls the Heart Christmas Movie.

 Here’s the schedule.

 Saturday, October 24: ‘Jingle Bell Bride’